roberto-mardeni/vsonline/vs-online/how-to/self-hosting-cli.md

 You can now connect to your self-hosted VS Online environment from any machine with the VS Online extension installed, or from the [VS Online portal](https://online.visualstudio.com/environments) in the browser.
 The first time you connect may take longer than usual.

 If your self-hosted environment becomes unavailable for any reason, see our [troubleshooting](~/resources/troubleshooting.md#self-hosted-environments) reference documentation.

+## Known Issues

+### Unauthorized error when attempting to register environment - Reported April 9, 2020
+When attempting to register an environment through the CLI, process returns an "Unauthorized" error.

+#### Workaround
+Currently, we can only register an environment to a plan that matches the region you are currently in.
+Please select a plan in your region to complete registration.
+To verify your current region, check https://online.visualstudio.com/api/v1/locations.